FctsFxns/schultzen-web/_pages/page-shop.md

 In order to offer this product at a sustainable price, this campaign is based on collective support.
 As soon as we complete 13 payed orders for the blanket, the printing process will start and you will receive your order approx. 10 days later.

-> **In case the campaign is not successfull and does not arrive up to the necessary amount untill 31. of december, we will refund your money and you will receive a personalized postcard.**
+> **In case the campaign is not successfull and does not arrive up to the necessary amount untill 31. of december 2020, we will refund your money and you will receive a personalized, digital postcard.**
-The status of the campaign will be communicated every three days.
+The status of the campaign will be communicated two times per week.

 Para poder ofrecer este producto a un precio sostenible, esta campaña cuenta con el apoyo colectivo.
 Tan pronto como se completen 13 pedidos pagados de la manta, se iniciará el proceso de impresión y recibirás tu pedido aprox.
 10 días después.

-> **Si fuera el caso que la campaña no llegará a la cantidad necessaria hasta el 31 de diciembre te devolvemos tu dinero y recibirás una postal personalizada.**
+> **Si fuera el caso que la campaña no llegará a la cantidad necessaria hasta el 31 de diciembre 2020 te devolvemos tu dinero y recibirás una postal digital personalizada.**
-Se comunicará el estado de la campaña cada tres días.
+Se comunicará el estado de la campaña dos veces por semana.

 #### A donation to _Metzineres_ / Una donación para _Metzineres_

-The cost of this special blanket is 34,50€ + shipping costs. (please check transport conditions)
+The cost of this special blanket is 34,50€ + shipping costs. (please check packaging and transport)

 By purchasing this product you are donating 1 euro per blanket to the social proyect ["Metzineres, shelter for women who use drugs and survive violences"][metzineres].
 You can find more information about our colaboration on the website.

-El coste de esta manta especial es 34,50€ + costes de envío. (por favor consulta las condiciones de transporte)
+El coste de esta manta especial es 34,50€ + costes de envío. (por favor consulta embalaje y transporte)

 Con la compra de este producto estás haciendo una donación de 1 euro por manta al proyecto social ["Metzineres, cobijo para mujeres que consumen drogas y sobreviven violencias"][metzineres].
 Puedes conocer mejor nuestra colaboración en la pagina web.